pharindoko/cdk-internal-gateway/API.md

 - *Type:* number

-minimum compression size for the internal api gateway.
+minimum compression size for the internal api gateway in kilobytes.

 ---